Instant Pot Chicken Wings, Buffalo Style - a big batch of Buffalo chicken wings from the pressure cooker and the broiler.

 - ½ cup Frank's Red Hot sauce (traditional for buffalo wings)

 - Pressure cook the wings for 8 minutes with a quick pressure release: Sprinkle the chicken wing with the salt.
-Put a rack in the pressure cooker pot, pour in 1 cup of water, pile in the wings on top of the rack, and lock the pressure cooker lid.
-Pressure cook on high pressure ("pressure cook" or "manual" mode) for 8 minutes in an electric PC or 6 minutes in a stovetop PC, and then quick release the pressure.
+Put a cooking rack in an Instant Pot or other pressure cooker, pour in 1 cup of water, and pile the wings on top of the rack.
+Lock the pressure cooker lid.
+Pressure cook on high pressure for 8 minutes in an Instant Pot or other electric pressure cooker or 6 minutes in a stovetop PC.
+(Use Manual or Pressure Cook mode in an Instant Pot).
+Once the cooking time is done, quick release the pressure.

-- Sauce and serve: Move the wings from the baking sheet back into the bowl, and toss them one more time to coat with the remaining sauce.
+- Sauce again and serve: Return the wings from the baking sheet to the bowl and toss them again to coat with the remaining sauce.
 Pour the wings onto a platter and serve.
+Enjoy!

 - Prep Time: 15 min